 where $B(0,r)$ denotes the ball, centered at $0$ and of radius $r>0$ in $\mathbb{R}^2$, $B(0,r)^c$ denotes the complement in $\mathbb{R}^2$, and $\omega>0$ is some absolute constant. \end{enumerate} \end{proposition}

 First, a preliminary $x$-compactness property is obtained -- there exists a path $\tilde x_n(t)$ such that for all $x$ and $t$,

-This is used to proof (1) in the statement of Prop. \ref{P:reduction}.
-With (1) on hand, the stronger localization in (2) is obtained.
+This is used to prove (1) in the statement of Prop. \ref{P:reduction}.
+With (1) in hand, the stronger localization in (2) is obtained.
 We next obtain the following rigidity statement (we keep the notation of a sequence $\tilde u_n$ rather than $u_n$ to remain consistent with the previous proposition).